jqwin/joes_data_projects/health data.md

 ![image](https://github.com/jqwin/joes_data_projects/assets/138724732/5a00b56c-e796-4649-9dc1-b01587a4df15)

-Based on the data above, we can see a relationship where having no sleep disorder has the best average quality of sleep at a 7.62 rating.
+Based on the data above, we can see having no sleep disorder has the best average quality of sleep at a 7.62 rating.
 Patients that have insomnia and sleep apnea have lower sleep ratings at 6.53 and 7.20 respectively.
 A patient having a sleep disorder will likely have a sleep quality that is worse than someone who doesn't have a sleep order.

 Another classification that we can group results by is BMI category.